objectkit/scriptex.mock/README.md

 # @objectkit/scriptex.mock
-> A mocking library for testing [Scriptex MIDI plugins](https://github.com/objectkit/scriptex).
+> A mocking library for testing [Scriptex plugins](https://github.com/objectkit/scriptex).

 ## Purpose
 A bare bones set of interfaces and actors to mock the Scripter MIDI-FX Plugin environment.